Alaa Abd-El-Aziz

-Alaa Abd-El-Aziz is a Canadian academic and former President of the University of Prince Edward Island.
+Alaa Abd-El-Aziz is a Canadian academic and former president of the University of Prince Edward Island.

 Early life

 Abd-El-Aziz completed his bachelor's and master's at the Ain Shams University in 1985 and 1989 respectively.
 He completed a PhD at the University of Saskatchewan in 1989.

 Career

 Abd-El-Aziz joined the University of Toronto as a lecturer in 1989.
 In 1990, he joined the University of Winnipeg as an assistant professor and became a full professor in 1997 and worked there till 2006.

 From 1991 to 2008, Abd-El-Aziz was an adjunct professor at the University of Manitoba.
 He was also an adjunct at the Université de Sherbrooke and the University of Winnipeg.

-Abd-El-Aziz was the former Provost of University of British Columbia (Okanagan Campus).
-From 2006 to 2011, he was the professor of chemistry at University of British Columbia (Okanagan Campus).
+Abd-El-Aziz was the former Provost of the University of British Columbia Okanagan.
+From 2006 to 2011, he was the professor of chemistry at the University of British Columbia Okanagan.